dylandhw/site/src/content/blog/ai-ethics.md

 We don't understand consciousness.
 We don't know where it comes from, how it works, why it ends - or if it even ends at all.
 Some say it arises from complex biological processes; neural patterns firing in precise configs.
 Others argue that it is a property of information itself, some sort of emergent awareness that arises whenever a system reaches sufficient complexity.

 For all we know, when a creature is born, some cosmic bullet could shoot into their brain and grant them the gift of consciousness.
-Or maybe that bullet is nothing more than a metaphor for biological threshols we cannot undestand.
+Or maybe that bullet is nothing more than a metaphor for biological thresholds we cannot undestand.
 For all science knows, I am the only truly conscious creature - or maybe you are!

 Philosophers have wrestled with this for millennia.
 Descartes famously declared *cogito, ergo sum* = *I think, therefore I am* - as the only certainty one can truly know.
 Descartes, however, also divided reality into mind and matter, a distinction that continues to haunt us.
 How does the physical brain produce the subjective experience of being?